 I was on foot near the Letaba river in South Africa and was actually hoping to see crocodiles and other large animals.
 Not seeing any, I became bored.
 I went down to the river's edge and walked along the bank.

 After I had walked some distance, a large crocodile slid swiftly into the river, just a couple of yards in front of me.
 The undergrowth was too dense to walk away from the river.
 I had to retrace my steps back to the path, expecting at each instant to be snatched by the crocodile.
 I stayed close to the river for about a fortnight and saw crocodiles every day after that.
-I regularly seeing one large crocodile that was probably the one I had disturbed.
+I regularly saw one large crocodile that was probably the one I had disturbed.
 I also saw hippos, regarded by many as even more dangerous.

 I repeat, do not become complacent!